Dilna431/git_assignment_HeroVired/README.md

 ### Description:
-This repository contains two Python applications:
+This repository contains below features :

 1. **CalculatorPlus**: A simple calculator that supports basic arithmetic operations and square root calculations.
 2. **GeometryCalculator**: A utility to calculate areas of circles and rectangles.